-Cooking stage 1 is highlighted.
-You can change the specified settings for one cooking stage or add cooking stages to the programme.
+You can change the specified settings for a cooking stage or add more cooking stages to the programme.

-- Scroll through the list until the cooking stage you want or "Add cooking stage" is highlighted in the display. - Touch the OK sensor.
+- Select the cooking stage you want to change or "Add cooking stage". - Change the programme as you wish (see "To create a User programme").

-- Change the programme as you wish (see "To create a User programme"). - Touch the OK sensor. - Check the settings and then confirm them with OK. - Scroll through the list until "Save" is highlighted. - Touch the OK sensor. - Change the name if necessary (see "To create a User programme").
+- Check the settings and then select "Accept". - Select "Save". - Change the name if necessary (see "To create a User programme") and select "Save".